Workday Integration Tutorial

 Clearly, you can build any integration you need to the Workday API using your own middleware technology; MuleSoft, Boomi, TIBCO, or Oracle Fusion Middleware are just a few of the middleware tools used by Workday customers.
 However, there are several major advantages to using the Workday Integration Cloud:

--Both packaged and custom integrations run on Workday software and hardware infrastructure in our data centers.
+- Both packaged and custom integrations run on Workday software and hardware infrastructure in our data centres.
 You do not need to license or use any on-premise integration middleware platform, which can greatly simplify the deployment and management of integrations especially when the majority of the integrations are connecting to Workday

 Overall, Workday’s packaged integrations and tools are widely proven in a variety of demanding situations and offer a lower-cost, lower-risk path to delivering needed integrations in support of your deployment.